Cost of LivingUpdated May 2026

 Dropping

-Reviewed by Marcus Rivera, Urban Economics Researcher|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Marcus Rivera, Urban Economics Researcher|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Charleston
+Average Cost of Living in Charleston

 Typical Cost Range in Charleston

-+24% vs national average
++15% vs national average

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Charleston?
+What Affects Cost of Living in Charleston?

-Understanding cost of living costs in Charleston requires understanding the city itself.
+Understanding cost of living in Charleston requires understanding the city itself.
 The economy runs on a diversified Sun Belt economy growing faster than infrastructure can keep up with.
 Sweet tea, Friday night football, and a pragmatic approach to spending that favors value over flash.
 And the climate adds its own wrinkle: mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly.

 What Matters Most